 Tips for Paying Off a Mortgage Early

 - Not sure whether to pay off your mortgage early or direct that money toward other goals?
 A financial advisor can help you decide.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you are considering planning for retirement, SmartAsset’s retirement calculator can help you estimate how much you will need to retire comfortably.
-Check it out!

 Photo credit: ©iStock.com/mphillips007, ©iStock.com/Indysystem, ©iStock.com/Bill Oxford